Research & Publication

 Recital link - click here

-November 20, 2021 Recital at Dixie State University - Dunford Auditorium, 1:00pm
+November 20, 2021 Recital at Utah Tech University - Dunford Auditorium, 1:00pm

 with Dr. Jonatha Rhodes Lee, fortepiano